ACG Members and Enforcement colleagues are invited to nominate candidates for this years' ACG Awards for Excellence in Anti-Counterfeiting.

 These awards recognise exceptional achievements in anti-counterfeiting during the preceding year, and provide a great opportunity to encourage public awareness of the vital part which trading standards and local enforcement play in the fight against the trade in fakes.

-DEADLINE FOR NOMINATIONS to email@example.com by Friday 24th May 2019
+THE DEADLINE FOR NOMINATIONS to email@example.com by Friday 23th May 2020

 There are four award categories: